tinkerator/pico2ice/README.md

 ## The hello.bin file

 The `examples/hello.bin` file is an FPGA bitfile for the ice40 chip on the pico2-ice board.
-It is built from some verilog file present in the `v/` directory.
+It is built from a verilog file present in the `v/` directory.

 ### Generating the hello.bin file

-To convert `v/hello.v` into a `hello.bin` file we use the yosys toolchain.
+To convert `v/hello.v` into a `hello.bin` file we use the `yosys` toolchain.
 Specifically the tools `yosys`, `nextpnr-ice40` and `icepack`.